Protestors against gay marriage mass at Eiffel Tower

 The marches in near-freezing temperatures included young and old protesters, many of them couples with children in tow, in strollers or on their fathers' shoulders.

-"I am perfectly happy that homosexual couples have rights and are recognized from a civil point of view," said protester Vianney Gremmel.
+"I am perfectly happy that homosexual couples have rights and are recognised from a civil point of view," said protester Vianney Gremmel.
 "But I have questions regarding adoption."

 Cardinal Andre Vingt-Trois, a Catholic leader who launched the opposition with a critical sermon in August, greeted protesters in southern Paris but did not march with them.